Transconlang/translang/README.md

   1. mo[positive] (we don't have words for positive, neutral, and negative), which would literally mean the contrary of positive (negative)
 * -fe ***is used to convey opposition*** towards something, meaning "opposed to", and thus simply ***defines opposition towards what the rest of the word means***.
 Examples:
   1. kumife , literal meaning being "opposed to transness", that being "transphobe"

+## Serialized Language Specification

+The language specification lives in the `rawspec/` directory.
+Each JSON file contains an array consisting of entries from single section of the language specification.
+The sections are as listed in `Vocabulary/`, and the JSON files are named accordingly.
+All of them are concatenated into `rawspec/0-complete.json`, which has every single word.
+For the entry format, see `scripting/types.ts`, which explains the type of entry in each file.